 Own a video or media rich website?
-It’s a fact of life that search engines truggle to understand the content of video on websites.
-This post will help you overcome some of those problems and may even come in useful for less media rich websites, too.
+It’s a fact of life that search engines struggle to understand the content of video on websites.
+This post will help you overcome some of those problems and may even come in useful for less media-rich websites, too.

 Transcribe your video content

 There’s a ton of potentially valuable, unique content locked away inside those video files.
 Use transcription service, using a “human” reviewer to iron out any typos / kinks in the wording.
 Alternatively, outsource your transcription via services like Elance, ODesk or send the audio to companies like Speechpad.com.
 If your video content is in a specialist, niche topic area, it might pay to locate a freelancer who has some expertise in your subject.

 Mark Up User Ratings and Reviews with Microformats

 **This section is now out of date.
 Refer to our Guide to Rich Snippets and Schema Markup for the most up to date information on Markup.

 Seemingly few, if any video sites are fully embracing the magic of structured data on their sites.
 If you’re taking the time to invite users to rate your content, you should definitely play it back on your pages with a sensible markup.
 If RDFa is your thing, Yahoo Search Monkey (Video) has a “review:rating” attribute or you could experiment by nesting the rating attributes from RDFa.

 I prefer the simplicity of Microformats, and where appropriate some experimentation with hReview could yield improvement.
 Video rating “video:rating” is an optional attribute in video sitemaps too, so don’t forget to push your review data into your XML sitemap if you can.

 Use simple embed funtionality

 I’m particularly keen on making any embed process as easy for users as possible.
 If this involves reworking your embed code and ensuring solid cross-platform compatibility, then so be it.
 I love Vimeo’s example – it’s simple and clean.
 If you need to customise the display options a little further no problem.